Lamden/saffron/README.md

  * Provide API's and tools to integrate private chains into web and mobile applications.
  * Create private chain to private chain communication via a main chain 'router' that is free to transact upon.

+#### Where are we at so far?
+Right now, we have an extremely rudementary generator for Ethereum blockchains and an API that treats smart contract interaction like API calls.

 ## API Deployment
 #### You can try out the API by using the following bash commands: